NewsDiffs/newsdiffs/README.md

 hours) and run 'python website/manage.py scraper' again.
 If any of the articles have changed in the intervening time, the website should display the associated changes.

-The scraper will log progress to /tmp/newsdiffs_logging (which is overwritten each run) and errors to /tmp/newsdiffs/logging_errs (which is cumulative).

 To run the scraper every hour, run something like: